dotnet/docs/docs/core/macos-prerequisites.md

 # Prerequisites for .NET Core on Mac

 This article shows you the supported macOS versions and .NET Core dependencies that you need to develop, deploy, and run .NET Core applications on macOS machines.
-The supported OS versions and depdendencies shown below apply equally to all three ways of developing .NET Core apps on a Mac: via the [command-line with your favorite editor](tutorials/using-with-xplat-cli.md), with [Visual Studio Code (VS Code)](https://code.visualstudio.com/), and with [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/).
+The supported OS versions and depdendencies that follow apply to the three ways of developing .NET Core apps on a Mac: via the [command-line with your favorite editor](tutorials/using-with-xplat-cli.md), [Visual Studio Code (VS Code)](https://code.visualstudio.com/), and [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/).

 ## Supported macOS versions